Pete Davidson & Kate Beckinsale Hold Hands At ‘SNL’ Party In NYC

 Pete Davidson and Kate Beckinsale’s relationship is seemingly going strong.
-The couple were spotted in New York City this weekend as they showed off some PDA.
+The couple was spotted in New York City this weekend as they showed off some PDA.

 According to E!
 News, Pete Davidson and Kate Beckinsale were photographed holding hands in NYC as they attended at Saturday Night Live party after this weekend’s show.

-The couple were snapped outside of the SNL after-party.
-Davidson wore a pair of jeans, white sneakers, a black baseball cap, and a puffy jacket, which included multiple colors such as orange, green, blue, and yellow.
+The couple was snapped outside of the SNL after-party.
+Davidson wore a pair of jeans, white sneakers, a black baseball cap, and a puffy jacket, which was decked out in multiple colors including orange, green, blue, and yellow.

 Meanwhile, Beckinsale wore an all-black ensemble, which included a pair of black pants, a long black coat, and black heels.
-She completed her look with carrying an oversize black leather purse.
+She completed her look by carrying an oversize black leather purse.
 She had her brown hair styled in soft curls, and sported dark polish on her fingernails.

 Pete, 25, and Kate, 45, reportedly celebrated with the SNL cast at Dos Caminos Mexican restaurant with the rest of the cast.
-The couple were said to have left the party together around 3 a.m., where they jumped into a black Cadillac Escalade while being escorted by a security detail.
-Davidson was said to have signed some autographs for fans were were waiting outside of the establishment before leaving.
+The couple was said to have left the party together around 3 a.m., where they jumped into a black Cadillac Escalade while being escorted by a security detail.
+Davidson was said to have signed some autographs for fans that were waiting outside of the establishment before leaving.

-As many fans will remember, Pete Davidson and Kate Beckinsale sparked dating rumors back in January when it was said that they were getting “cozy” at a Golden Globes after-party hosted by Netflix.
+As many fans will remember, Pete Davidson and Kate Beckinsale sparked rumors back in January when it was said that they were getting “cozy” at a Golden Globes after-party hosted by Netflix.

 Pete Davidson and Kate Beckinsale Reunite and Attend SNL After-Party https://t.co/H6ylp5sHz4